-Doing a joint venture is an efficient way to pool money, skills and other resources to buy properties.
-Whenever you do a joint venture you'll almost always use a Joint Venture LLC.
+A Joint Venture is an efficient way to pool money, skills and other resources to buy properties.
+Whenever you do a Joint Venture you'll almost always use a Joint Venture LLC.
 We'll explain why in this article.

 Not only will you pay less taxes on your profits when you use an LLC, but you'll also be protected from lawsuits because the property will be owned by an LLC.

-Let’s take a more realistic approach.
+Here's a case study.
 Say you and your friend both own an LLC.
-Then you both decide to use that LLC for a joint venture and buy a house.
+Then you both decide to use that LLC for a Joint Venture and buy a house.

-I know, that might sound confusing.
-This is how it works: You and someone else each have your own personal LLC.
-Then you both use your personal LLC’s to become members of another LLC as part of a Joint Venture.
+That might sound confusing, but this is how it works: You and someone else each have your own personal LLC.
+Then you both use your personal LLCs to become members of another LLC as part of a Joint Venture.
 That's your Joint Venture LLC.

-By being members of an LLC using your personal LLC you'll be able to distribute your share of the money (to your personal LLC) without forcing your partner to pay off their creditors.
+By being members of an LLC using your personal limited liability companies you'll be able to distribute your share of the money (to your personal LLC) without forcing your partner to pay off their creditors.
 This way you're both happy and your relationship isn't soured.

-I'd be glad to answer any questions you have about using LLC’s to do joint ventures in the comments below.
+I'd be glad to answer any questions you have about using LLCs to do Joint Venture in the comments below.
 Or you can start with our investor quiz and we'll help you figure out the next step.